 |Home | About | Undergraduate | Graduate | Prospective | Current | Athletics | Alumni | Faculty/Staff|

-Welcome to Shepherd University's Recreation and Sport Studies accreditation homepage!
+Welcome to Shepherd University's Recreation and Leisure Studies accreditation homepage!

 shall demonstrate entry-level knowledge of the